 Noah’s Ark is fully committed to the protection and safeguarding of children.

-Claire Fry, Manager, is the designated person responsible for child protection and there are policies and procedures in place to ensure children are protected and kept safe
+Claire Fry and Roisin Neill, Manager and Deputy, are the designated persons responsible for safeguarding and there are policies and procedures in place to ensure children are protected and kept safe.

-We have a special needs co-ordinator; Naomi Clarke and are always willing to help and liaise with other professionals involved in the care and development of a child.
+We have a special needs co-ordinator; Naomi Clarke and is always willing to help and liaise with other professionals involved in the care and development of a child.

 Should you require any support or advice on matters relating to special educational needs and disabilities (SEND) you can contact Warwickshire SENDIAS at www.family-action.org.uk/wias Their advice given is free and impartial.